-- More than 20,000 net new private sector jobs, including 5,000 in the Lancashire Enterprise Zone; - Nearly £1 billion growth in Gross Value Added (GVA); - 17,420 new homes; and - £2.3 billion in leveraged commercial investment.
+- More than 20,000 net new private sector jobs, including 5,000 in the Lancashire Enterprise Zone - Nearly £1 billion growth in Gross Value Added (GVA) - 17,420 new homes - £2.3 billion in leveraged commercial investment

-To deliver the City Deal, partners have established a City Deal Infrastructure Delivery Programme and City Deal Investment Fund, which together are worth £450m over the lifetime of the Deal.
+To deliver the City Deal, partners have established a City Deal Infrastructure Delivery and Investment Programme which together are worth £430m over the lifetime of the deal.

 - The City Deal Infrastructure Delivery Programme will enable delivery of critical highway infrastructure and allow the full development of significant commercial development and housing schemes.
-This includes four highway schemes and local community infrastructure, such as schools and health facilities, required to support the scale of such ambitious development. - The City Deal Investment Fund is a £100m local allocation from the Lancashire Pension Fund, available to be invested on a commercial basis in housing and development schemes in the City Deal area.
+This includes four highway schemes and local community infrastructure, such as schools and health facilities, required to support the scale of such ambitious development. - Lancashire County Pension Fund, has allocated £150m to be invested on a commercial basis in housing and development schemes in the City Deal area and wider county.

 The City Deal Infrastructure Delivery Programme is funded through pooled local and national private and public sector resources.
 The private sector will contribute through Community Infrastructure Levy (CIL) and other contributions.
-The Department for Transport (DfT) will invest through Local Major funding, the Homes and Communities Agency (HCA) through the local retention of value uplift from land sales and the councils via New Homes Bonus (NHB), Business Rates (NNDR), capital programme resources and
+The Department for Transport (DfT) will invest through Local Major Transport Schemes and funding the Homes and Communities Agency (HCA) through the local retention of value uplift from land sales.
+The councils will make contributions from New Homes Bonus (NHB), Business Rates (NNDR), capital programme resources and land.